 The Albers School of Business and Economics offers an opportunity for academically superior undergraduates to accelerate their undergraduate work and be granted early admission to the MBA program.
 The program allows students to complete a bachelor of arts in economics, a minor in business administration and a master of business administration in a fiveyear span.
 This program is open to full-time undergraduates with a 3.4 grade point average or greater.
 Part-time undergraduates and transfer students can participate in the program on a modified schedule.
-Interested students should contact the director of the Accelerated Programs.
+Interested students should contact the undergraduate program chair.